mediaexplorer74/WAClientWinForms/Readme.md

 Technically in the development of an application is clearly impossible to be 100% free of bugs.
 So if you find a bug or error when using the WhatsApp NET Client, please report it on the https://github.com/WhatsAppNETClient/WhatsAppNETClient2/issues page

+## Solution Layout
+Projects have a DOCs which expands on the internal functionality and layout of that project... it's good for your own R.E.
+There are no DOCs which explains all architecture, API, OneDrive integration bus yet... this is just beginning... =)

+# Contribute!
+There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement which I just haven't had the time to get to yet.
+- UI Improvements (for GTK, for example, or for each one of supported mutli-platforms)))
+- Additional Language Packages
+- Media Transferring Support: screenshots, etc. (for the brave)

+With best wishes,

+  [m][e] 2021

+## Thanks!
+I wanted to put down some thank you's here for folks/projects/websites that were invaluable for helping me get this project into a functional state:
+- [KR Software](https://github.com/WhatsAppNETClient) - "WA .NET Platform" developer
+- [WhatsAppNETClient2](https://github.com/WhatsAppNETClient/WhatsAppNETClient2/) - Original WA Client demo app

+## License & Copyright

+WAClientWinForms 1.0.0.0 is RnD project only.
+AS-IS.
+No support.
+Distributed under the MIT License.